christianmbonet/documentationREADME/README.md

 }
 ```

-A DELETE request should return the following:
+For the example above, the DELETE request should return the following:

 ```
-sucessfully deleted transaction #: 1}}
+sucessfully deleted transaction #: 2}}
 ```